cloud-ace/terraformit-gcp/README.md

   # https://www.terraform.io/docs/backends/types/gcs.html
   backend-type: "local"

-  # if you set "local" to backend-type ,set your localpath to backend-location
+  # if you set "local" to backend-type, set "" to backend-location.
-  # backend-location: "./terraform.tfstate"
+  # backend-location: ""
-  # if you set "gcs" to backend-type ,set your uri to backend-location
+  # if you set "gcs" to backend-type ,set your bucket name to backend-location
-  # backend-location: "gs://xxxxxx/terraform.tfstate"
+  # backend-location: "bucketname"
-  backend-location: "./terraform.tfstate"
+  backend-location: ""

   # Default Region
   gcp-provider-default-region: "asia-northeast1"